reportsmishing/public_code/README.md

-# public_code
+# Smishing URL investigation
-Bunch of scripts helping to investigate smishing URLs
+Bunch of scripts helping to investigate smishing URLs.
+We will continue to add more scripts as we proceed.

 ## Installation
 ```